Are you hoping to take your blog to the next level? Well, there are several strategies that make the top marketing blogs in the industry successful.

 These subtle changes can make a big difference.

 This type of personalized, user-centric strategy is not easy to master.
-But, once you know how to write for your audience, the end result is more engagement and a greater sense of accomplishment.
+However, once you know how to write for your audience, the end result is more engagement and a greater sense of accomplishment.

-There are times when a reader is intrigued by a post, but doesn’t want to digest every last word.
-This is why scannable content is important.
+There are times when a reader is intrigued by a post but doesn’t want to digest every last word.
+This is why scannable content and multiple content types are important.

 Search Engine Journal does this well.
 Most of its blog posts are able to be scanned in a fast and efficient manner.

-When you write content that can be easily scanned, you can connect with a larger audience.
+When you write content that can be easily scanned and interacted with, you can connect with a larger audience.
 Posts on this popular blog will furnish you with a number of excellent content marketing tips to help you hone your overall content strategy.

 List posts, such as this one, are easy to scan.
 Better yet, people love sharing list posts on social media.